nikosmel/atmSimGit/README.md

 ### Instructions on how to build and run the application.

 This test was developed in mac os and Intellij IDEA was used.
-The delivered folder contains Instructions file, atmSim.jar file and a folder atmSimSource with the source code.

-To run the application open terminal and navigate to the testAssigment folder .
+To run the application you can download the atmSim.jar file and run the application using terminal.
-Run “java -jar atmSim.jar” .
+Navigate to the downloads folder and run “java -jar atmSim.jar” .

-Application started..
+The application has started ...

 The next message has appeared and wait for the user input .

-“Please insert the number of the available 20 notes : “ “Please insert the number of the available 50 notes : “
+“Please insert the number of the available 20 notes : “

+“Please insert the number of the available 50 notes : “

 After that the ATM has initialised and it’s ready for the next actions.